MicrosoftDocs/learn/learn-pr/azure/manage-secrets-with-azure-key-vault/includes/3-creating-vaults-storing-secrets.md

 ### Create the Key Vault

-**Key Vault names must be globally unique, so you'll need to pick a unique name**.
+*Key Vault names must be globally unique, so pick a unique name*.
 Vault names must be 3-24 characters long and contain only alphanumeric characters and dashes.
 Make a note of the vault name you choose, because you need it throughout this exercise.

 To create your vault, run the following command in Azure Cloud Shell.
 Make sure to enter your unique vault name to the `--name` parameter.